Squachen/micloud/README.md

 ## About The Project

-Simple implementation for logging in to your Xiaomi cloud account.
+Simple implementation for logging in to your Xiaomi cloud account and fetch device information.
-This is a very early release where you can fetch device information.

-I’m new to python so the code quality might be poor until I get up to speed with standards and common practices.

 <!-- USAGE EXAMPLES -->
 ## Usage